 This measures the accumulated distances of deviation from the center of mass of an individual user’s trajectory, where pi is one of the user’s locations and pcentroid is the center of mass of the user’s trajectory.
 By examining the probability distributions of the radius of gyration, also known as the spatial dispersal kernel P(rg) (Brockmann et al. 2006), we chose 10 km as the cell size at the national level of Great Britain (Fig. 3 - c, with details shown in the next section).
-More importantly, as 10 km is the distinct geographic distance for separating two main groups of Twitter users in terms of the spatial coverage in Great Britain, a 10-km size cell serves as a mask to partitioning the space.
-In this way, we can focus on the inter-connections among different urban regions with less attention to movements around a user’s neighborhood (i.e., within 10 km radius), such as home or work places.
+More importantly, as 10 km is the distinct geographic distance for separating two main groups of Twitter users in terms of the spatial coverage in Great Britain, a 10-km size cell serves as a mask to partition the space.
+In this way, we focus on the inter-connections among different urban regions with less attention to movements around a user’s neighborhood (i.e., within 10 km radius), such as home or work places.
 Thus, we created a fishnet with 2784 10-km size cells.
 The cells of the fishnet act as proxies to represent individuals’ spatial coverage areas to focus more on the inter-connectivity among cells and identify strongly connected cell clusters.

 3.3.
 Community structure of the network of spatial interactions

-Based on the derived mobility network of spatial interactions, which is a directed weighted graph, we further determined clusters of strongly connected spatial nodes, known as communities, in the graph space.
-There are a variety of community detection algorithms that produce different results depending the definition of community within the network (Coscia et al. 2011).
+Based on the derived mobility network of spatial interactions, which is a directed weighted graph, we further determined clusters of strongly connected spatial nodes, known as communities in the graph space.
+There are a variety of community detection algorithms that produce different results depending on the definition of community within the network (Coscia et al. 2011).
 A common community detection method is based on modularity maximization (Newman 2006), seen in previous studies (Ratti et al. 2010; Song et al. 2012; Hawelka et al. 2014).
 However, such an approach is often problematic: it is found to have an inherent resolution problem, where small communities are either ignored (Fortunato and Barthélemy 2007) or assigned with high modularity scores (Guimerà et al. 2004); and it is found to produce less informative partitions in many empirical networks (Good et al. 2010).
-Since our graph is a directed weighted graph, the alternative community detection library documented in the literature is Infomap (Rosvall and Bergstrom 2008; De Domenico et al. 2015), which is considered to produce better community detection results (Lancichinetti and Fortunato 2009).
+Since our graph is a directed weighted graph, an alternative community detection method from the literature is Infomap (Rosvall and Bergstrom 2008; De Domenico et al. 2015), which is considered to produce better community detection results (Lancichinetti and Fortunato 2009).

 Infomap uses the map equation (Rosvall et al. 2010) to represent the probability of flow of random walks within information systems (Rosvall and Bergstrom 2008).
 It identifies communities by minimizing the expected description length of the trajectory of a random walker, which is shown below:

-LM=qHQ+ i=1mpiH(pi) ccc
+LM=qHQ+ i=1mpiH(pi) (2)

 In Eq.
 (2), L(M) consists of two terms: qHQ is the entropy of the movement among clusters and i=1mpiHpi is the entropy of movement within clusters.
 Specifically, q is the probability that a random walker jumps from one cluster to another, while pi is the probability of the in-cluster movement of cluster i.
 This algorithm can be intuitively tailored to describe strongly connected clusters of urban regions based on Twitter user movements.
-The detailed literatures and implementations of Infomap can be found on this website (http://mapequation.org).
-Note that Infomap is capable of performing multi-level community detection (De Domenico et al. 2015), but we only use this algorithm to produce our most detailed community structures in order to examine groups of strongly connected urban regions.
+The detailed implementations of Infomap can be found on this website (http://mapequation.org).
+Note that Infomap can perform multi-level community detection (De Domenico et al. 2015), but we only use it to produce the most detailed community structures to examine groups of strongly connected urban regions.

 3.4.
 Distance decay effect and gravity model